The secret to saving more and spending less every month isn’t a secret at all — it’s a budget.

 To help you get started, remember that budgeting is as simple as C-L-A-R-K:

 - Analyze your spending and set goals

 - Knock out debt and build your savings

 Read on to learn about the five steps to a successful budget and download our printable worksheet (PDF file) below to start budgeting the Team Clark way!

 The first step is to figure out how much money you’re bringing in every month.
-This includes your take-home pay (your paycheck after taxes, benefits and other deductions) and any other sources of income.
+This includes your take-home pay (your paycheck after taxes and other deductions) and any other sources of income.

-Maintaining a budget can help you make sure that your income exceeds your expenses, including retirement savings.
+Maintaining a budget can help you make sure that your income exceeds your expenses and allows room for retirement savings.